kasilakeconsulting/php-weather-api/README.md

 Added forecast-api.php, which is an API version of the code in index.php.
 You may use post or get to provide the lat/lon.

 Also added a tester page forecast-api-test.php.
-Be sure to adjust the $remoteApiPath in this file to provide the API path.
+Be sure to adjust the $remoteApiPath variable in this file to provide the API path.

+Nov 24, 2021

+Added forecast-api-fetch.html, which is a test page for forecast-api.php that uses Javascript for the API call.

+Be sure to adjust the remoteApiPath variable in this file to provide the API path.